I’ve written six Anzac-related books which explore WWI and WWII from different perspectives.

-Photographs in the Mud set on the Kokoda Track,
+Photographs in the Mud set on the Kokoda Track in 1942, follows two soldiers from opposing armies.

-Light Horse Boy, about the men and horses who travelled in the 1st AIF convoy from Albany to the Middle East and Gallipoli.
+Light Horse Boy, about the men and horses who travelled in the 1st AIF convoy from Australia to the Middle East and Gallipoli.

 About the books